Case studies

 Male psoriasis client

-This client came to me with psoriasis, which had begun in his late teens, but had started to flare more regularly in the past 12 months.
+This client came with psoriasis, which had begun in his late teens, but had started to flare more regularly in the past 12 months.
 He was also reporting symptoms of bloating, irregular bowel movements, fatigue and stress.

 His GI 360 test results showed very low levels of secretory IgA (sIgA). sIgA is a protective antibody secreted by the immune system to protect the gut lining from pathogens and allergens.
 Low levels are strongly associated with autoimmunity, as well as with food intolerances.
 He also had low levels of key bacteria and an overgrowth of a particular parasite associated with low sIgA, digestive dysfunction and abdominal pain.